 These two broad scale platforms dominate the US reward crowdfunding market and to have a point of difference the next largest platforms focus on specialist business sectors.

-Seed&Spark charges a 5% fee on successful projects, though offers project backers the opportunity to add this to their pledge.
-Many choose to do this and on average the crowdfunding projects themselves pay just 1.9% of funds raised to the platform.
+Projects must reach a minimum 80% of target to keep the money pledged by backers.
+With less than 80% projects risk taking on more than they can achieve, and possibly waste the backers’ money.
+Seed&Spark charges a 5% fee on successful projects, though provides project backers with an opportunity to add this to their pledge.
+Many choose to do so and on average the crowdfunding projects themselves pay just under 2% of funds raised to the platform.

 Title III of the JOBS Act which came in to effect in May 2016 extended online equity crowdfunding opportunities to Americans earning under $200,000 per year, though included limits on the amounts that could be invested.
 New platforms were launched to provide a full online equity crowdfunding facility to this wider market, whereas the previous ones serving higher net worth individuals (“accredited investors”) required transactions to be made offline.